-We have been struggling to give the room a proper name, a growing room, or an indoor garden sound about rigt.
+We have been struggling to give the room a proper name, a growing room, or an indoor garden sound about right.
 It is not a real greenhouse, we often say it is an alternative to a passive solar greenhouse since we were working with an existing building rather than starting from zero.

 In this blog article, we share how our greenhouse/growing room is designed, and why it is designed this way.
-In the 8 years of winter growing in zone 3 review, we will share how it performs.
+In the 8 years of winter growing in zone 3 review, we share how it performs.

 The design of our solar greenhouse/growing room

 Our design evolved over many years of experimenting and improvement.